wolfman0719/CacheDirectEmulator/README.md

 ### Build

-Click Build C_SharpConsoleApplication from the Visual Studio build menu.
+Click Build from the Visual Studio build menu.

 Make sure there are no errors in the output window.